Joe Mitchell (politician): Political career

-Mitchell was elected to the Iowa House of Representatives in the 2018 elections.
+Mitchell was elected to an open seat in the Iowa House of Representatives in the 2018 elections by a 61% to 39% margin.
 He served as a House Assistant Leader and he served on the following committees: Administration and Rules, Commerce, Judiciary, State Government, Ways and Means, and the RIFF Budget Subcommittee.
+He was reelected with 71% of the vote in 2020.

 In 2022, Mitchell lost to fellow state Representative Jeff Shipley in the Republican primary after redistricting placed both of their homes in the same district.

-Following his defeat, Mitchell worked on President-elect Donald Trump's 2024 transition team.
-He then worked as Chief of Staff in the Federal Housing Finance Agency before being appointed as a regional administrator for the U.S. Department of Housing and Urban Development of the Great Plains Region.
+Following his defeat, Mitchell became a resident fellow at Harvard University in 2023.
+In late 2024, Mitchell joined President-elect Donald Trump's 2024 transition team.
+After Trump's inauguration in January 2025, he worked as chief of staff in the Federal Housing Finance Agency before being appointed as Regional Administrator for the U.S. Department of Housing and Urban Development of the Great Plains Region in late July 2025.

+2026 U.S. House election

 In September 2025, Mitchell announced that he would run for the U.S. House of Representatives in Iowa's 2nd congressional district, seeking to succeed Ashley Hinson, who is running for U.S. Senate.